Sialitech/label-siali/docs/source/guide/labeling.md

 ## Label with collaborators

-In both Label Studio and Label Studio Enterprise, you can label tasks with collaborators.
+In both Siali Label and Siali Label Enterprise, you can label tasks with collaborators.
 Tasks are locked while someone performs annotations so that you don't accidentally overwrite the annotations of another annotator.
 After the other annotator finishes with the task, it can appear in your queue for labeling if the minimum annotations per task is set to more than one.
 By default, tasks only need to be annotated by one annotator.

 <div class="enterprise-only">

-If you're using Label Studio Enterprise and want more than one annotator to annotate tasks, <a href="setup_project.html">update the project settings</a>.
+If you're using Siali Label Enterprise and want more than one annotator to annotate tasks, <a href="setup_project.html">update the project settings</a>.
 After you update the minimum annotations required per task, annotators can use the Label Stream workflow to label their tasks.

 </div>